willnode/engine4-src/index.md

 ## The Main Goal

-Engine4 helps you to create four dimensional scenes inside Unity Game Engine, so you can focus on creating games, not the technical challenges, and think that 'everything' is upgradable to a highe dimension.
+Engine4 helps you to create four dimensional scenes inside Unity Game Engine, so you can focus on creating games, not the technical challenges, and think that 'everything' is upgradable to a higher dimension.

 ## The Secret Sauce